 “Brown Bear Brown Bear“ by Bill Martin Jr. and Eric Carle is a classic, it is genius in its simplicity.
 So often we think things have to have fancy bells and whistles to keep toddlers and preschoolers interested.
 However, this book proves us wrong yet again.
 I haven’t met a child who hasn’t responded well to this book about colors and animals!

-“Chica Chica ABC” by Bill Martin Jr. and John Archambault is a fantastic board book and a shorter version of the ever popular “Chica Chica Boom Boom“.
-My son loves this book and it’s the perfect amount of text for a toddler.
+“Chica Chica ABC“ by Bill Martin Jr. and John Archambault is a fantastic board book and a shorter version of the ever-popular “Chica Chica Boom Boom“.
+My son loves this book since it’s the perfect amount of text for a toddler.
 The illustrations by Lois Ehlert are so bright and bold that even a very young baby will respond to it.
-A must have for all home libraries!
+A must-have book for all home libraries, for sure!

 What other books would you like to see in my books showcase?
 Comment below or share on my Facebook page!